lwinmoe/lwinmoe.github.io/index.md

 - SEALang [Thai](http://sealang.net/thai/), [Khmer](http://sealang.net/khmer) and [Lao](http://sealang.net/lao/) dictionaries

 I enjoy working on projects that encompass mathematics, computer science and linguistics.
-I wrote my Master's thesis on the [Automatic Bitext Alignment for Southeast Asian Languages](/static/docs/lwinmoe-thesis.pdf).
+My Master's thesis was on the [Automatic Bitext Alignment for Southeast Asian Languages](/static/docs/lwinmoe-thesis.pdf).
 I also like music and travelling.
 I love travelling to Southeast Asian countries and learning about their languages.

 My GitHub: <a href="https://github.com/lwinmoe" role="button"><i class="fab fa-github"></i></a>